IU-PR/Capstone_project/content/docs/2024/Ashot/week01.md

 - **Use Case 1:**
   A sports photographer uses A-Shot to quickly cull through thousands of action shots taken during a game.
-  A-Shot's blur and overexposure detection helps the photographer eliminate low-quality shots, while the similar shot grouping feature allows for easy comparison and selection of the best images.
+  A-Shot's blur and exposure imbalance detection helps the photographer eliminate low-quality shots, while the similar shot grouping feature allows for easy comparison and selection of the best images.
   The photographer can then quickly edit and submit the images to their client, meeting tight deadlines and showcasing their best work